 - For pick-ups, you’ll need a receipt or voucher to verify your payment for the rental

 You can choose from a wide variety of rental cars to fit your style and vacation vibe.
-You can rent mini cars and economy cars if you are aiming for a more agile and economical drive.
+You can rent mini-vehicles and economy cars to aim for a more agile and economical drive.
 Compact and family cars are great for family or group vacations to accommodate more people and luggage.
-Even luxury cars can be rented in France.
+You can even rent out luxury cars in France.

 Here are some rental car types with respective car models to give you an idea of what you can choose to rent for your trip.
 You can also check out other rental agencies for their pool of car types and models you can rent out.

 - Mini Car Rental Models: Renault Twingo, Fiat 500, Ford Ka, Smart For Two, Toyota Aygo, Peugeot 107.